 • comprehensive IP regulations and dispute settlement mechanisms

-In addition, emerging markets in Latin America, Middle East and Southeast Asia, such as Brazil, Mexico, Gulf countries, Kenya, etc, have been targeted by PRC e-commerce giants and logistics firms as the next growth points, given e-commerce saturation in some North American and European countries.
-Jitu Express 极兔速递, China’s top express delivery firm, has set up in Brazil in May 2022, providing local delivery services to all Brazilian states.
-Its international services network offers customs clearance overseas storage and “last mile” delivery services to Chinese CBEC sellers with independent websites.
+In addition, emerging markets in Latin America, Middle East and Southeast Asia, such as Brazil, Mexico, Gulf countries, Kenya, etc, have been targeted by PRC e-commerce giants and logistics firms as the next growth points.
+Jitu Express 极兔速递, China’s top express delivery firm, set up in Brazil in May 2022.
+Its international services network offers customs clearance storage and ‘last mile’ delivery services to Chinese CBEC sellers with independent websites.

 Index rising for RCEP regional imports